mathworks/matlab-parallel-kubernetes-plugin/README.md

 ----------------------|----------------
 JobStorageLocation    | Location where job data is stored on your machine.
 NumWorkers            | Number of workers available on your cluster.
 Set this to a value no greater than either the number of workers your license allows or the total number of CPUs available on your cluster.
-ClusterMatlabRoot     | If the cluster administrator chose to share a MATLAB and MATLAB Parallel Server installation via an NFS server, use the location of the installation on the server.
-If the cluster administrator mounted a MATLAB and MATLAB Parallel Server installation on each cluster node, use the location at which it is mounted.
-If the cluster administrator installed MATLAB and MATLAB Parallel Server on the Docker image, leave this blank.
 OperatingSystem       | 'unix'
 PluginScriptsLocation | Full path to the folder containing this file.